dvdstore/ds3/readme.md

 features in DVD Store 3 revolve around the addition of customer reviews and premium membership.

+This is a database test workload.
+The database is created using the included tools and then stressed with the included driver program that simultes user activity.

 DVD Store 3 will support Oracle, MySQL, SQL Server, and PostGres databases when complete.